ferhatozkan/CoolBlue-Insurance/README.md

 ## Technical Structures
+- Unit Tests and Integration Tests (Behavioural Tests)
 - Used chain of responsibility pattern for applying insurence cost by product calculation rules
-- Used validator for request classes with FluentValidation
+- Implemented validators for request models with FluentValidation
 - Created API documentation with Swagger
 - Created a filter for exception handling and used custom exception types
 - Used Microsoft Logging library to write output logs